 From left: chives, avocado, coconut oil, silken tofu (in the center), tamari sauce, garlic powder, turmeric powder, Indian black salt, nutritional yeast.

-2. Add buy accutane eu nutritional yeast for cheesy taste and umami flavor.
+2. Add here nutritional yeast for cheesy taste and umami flavor.
 It works as natural flavor enhancer here.
 Nutritional Yeast is a deactivated yeast related to brewer’s yeast, which is used as a fermentation agent in beer making.
 The yeast is grown on a food source then harvested, heated, dried and crumbled.
 This process deactivates the yeast and creates a wonderfully nutty, tasty and versatile ingredient.

 Nutritional yeast is a great source of Vitamin B-12.